 Being an entrepreneur is sexy as hell.
 You get to be your own boss, have huge financial potential, have a flexible schedule, and much more.
 But, let's be real, there are some downsides, too.

 I've been an entrepreneur for over twenty years and I absolutely love it!
 But honestly, I’d be lying if I told you that the way I feel about it now, is the same way I’ve felt about it for all 20+ years.
+That’s because I have to consider all the pros and cons of being an entrepreneur when telling you about my experience.

 There were some hard times along the way, and I considered throwing in the towel more than a few times.
 Sometimes, things got so hard that I genuinely contemplated whether or not I’d be better off going back to a regular job where the big decisions (and mounds of stress), could be handled by someone else.